MistbornOne/code-tutor-ai/README.md

 **What this does:**

-> --env-file .env loads your OpenAI API key
+`--env-file .env` loads your OpenAI API key

-> -v ~/Documents/conversations:/logs mounts your conversation log folder
+`-v ~/Documents/conversations:/logs` mounts your conversation log folder

-> codetutor is the name of the image you built (or pulled)
+`codetutor` is the name of the image you built (or pulled)

-> Make sure the .env file exists in your current directory.
+> 💡 Make sure the `.env` file exists in your current directory.

 ---

-### Change AI Model 🔄
+## Change AI Model 🔄

 You will be prompted on first run to choose a model, which will persist until you force a change with the command below: